 Ilya Kozadayev has spent his entire life immersed in the world of ballet.
 He grew up in a family of dancers, then trained and danced professionally for years before making the transition to teaching and developing choreography.
 As ballet faculty in the School of Dance, Kozadayev teaches daily classes in ballet, partnering technique, character work and dance history while also coaching students for school dance concerts and external competitions.

-Recently, he has also taken up the role of choreographer and director for the annual production of “The Nutcracker,” a UNCSA tradition that dates back to 1966 and features hundreds of UNCSA students who are the dancers, musicians, theater designers and technicians.
+In 2020, he also took up the role of choreographer and director for the annual production of “The Nutcracker,” a UNCSA tradition that dates back to 1966 and features hundreds of UNCSA students who are the dancers, musicians, theater designers and technicians.

-Kozadayev shares with us his inspiration for creating choreography for “The Nutcracker,” his excitement to bring back elements that were cut back in 2020 and 2021 due to COVID-19 restrictions, as well as a look into how he started his dance career and why he decided to call UNCSA home.
+Kozadayev shares with us his inspiration for creating choreography for “The Nutcracker” and his excitement to bring this year's production to the Steven Tanger Center for the Performing Arts, as well as a look into how he started his dance career and why he decided to call UNCSA home.